Code-Institute-Submissions/althea/README.md

 21. Once done, you will receive the message "Your app was successfully deployed" and click "View" to launch the app.

 ## Deploying AWS S3 Static and Media Files

+The project used Amazon Web Services s3, which is a cloud-based storage service, to store static and media files.

+1. Create an account by navigating to [aws.amazon.com](https://aws.amazon.com/) and clicking create an AWS account.
+Fill in your email and password, and a username for your account, and select continue.

+2. Now on the account type page, select personal and fill out the required information, click create an account and continue.

+3. Next you will be asked to enter a credit card number which will be used for billing if we go above the free usage limits.
+Beyond this, you'll be asked a couple more verification questions then once all required information is confirmed your account will be created.

+4. Now you can navigate back to [aws.amazon.com](https://aws.amazon.com/) and sign-in to your account

+5. Navigate to AWS management console under my account and using the 'find services' search bar, find s3

+6. Now open s3 and create a new bucket to store all your files.

+* Enter a name for your bucket
+  - preferrably same as your Heroku App so it's easy to remember

+* Select a Region.
+  - Select the region closest to you

+* Uncheck block all public access and acknowledge that the bucket will be public.

+7. Now click into your new Bucket and set some settings;

+* Turn on static website hosting under the Properties tab

+* On the Permission, you'll need to do the following:

+  - Paste in a CORS Configuration to set up the required access between Heroku app and s3 bucket.
+Copy the code below supplied by CodeInstitute;

+  ![cors]

+  - In the Bucket Policy tab, select Policy Generator
+     * Policy type is 's3 bucket policy'
+     * Allow all principles using a *
+     * Actions is 'GetObject'
+     * Add in your ARN (you find this under the bucket tab)
+     * Click 'Add statement' then 'Generate policy'
+     * Copy the policy code and paste it into the bucket policy editor
+     * Click Save

+  - In the Access Control List tab, under the Public Access section, set the list objects permission to everyone.

+8. Create a user to access the bucket created.

+  - Search for a new service 'IAM'

+  - Now open IAM, navigate to 'groups' and click 'Create new group'

+  - Create a policy by navigating to 'policies' and click 'Create policy'

+  - Go JSON tab and click 'import managed policy'

+    * Search for s3 and then import the s3 full access policy.

+      * Replace resource value '*' with your bucket ARN from the bucket policy page;

+    * Click 'Review policy', give it a name and a description and click 'Create policy'

+9. Attach the policy to the group you created.

+  * Navigate to 'groups', select the group you created and on permissions tab select 'Attach policy'.

+  * Search for the policy you created, select it and click 'Attach policy'.

+  * Now to create the user, navagate to 'users' and click 'Add user'

+    - Add username, select programmatic access then click 'Next'

+    - Add user to a group by selecting the group you created and click 'Next' then click through to the end and click 'Create user'

+    - Now download the CSV file which will contain this users access key and secret access key

+      * Don't forget to save the CSV files since you won't be able to access it anymore once you exit from the page.
+You'll need the info to be added in the Heroku Variable

+10. To connect to Django, head to your project and install two new packages then freeze them into your requirements.txt;

+  * pip3 install boto3

+  * pip3 install django-storages

+  * pip3 freeze > requirements.txt

+11. In settings, add 'storages' to installed apps.

+12. To connect Django to S3, add the below settings in settings.py:

+  ![aws]

+13. Create a file called custom_storages.py and add the content below;

+  ![storages]

+  Then add the following in your settings.py

+  ![settings]

 ## Making a Github Clone